 The rodents were more active after dark.
 They prospected across the hillsides, making their own trails below the undergrowth, busily carrying seeds everywhere – to stock their middens.
 They carried their seeds across the river-bed during the dry season.
 They were ultimately responsible for the spread of the scrub all along the trans-continental length of the migration trail.

 Farther along, weeks later, the ornithopods’ path descended into another river valley.
 The hillsides were steeper here, and the scent of a beach hung on the up-canyon breeze.
 The taller adults could see the sea to the south.
-A vog bank hung on the far ocean horizon.
+A bank of volcanic fog hung on the far ocean horizon.
 The sea floor was ripping open below those waters, and a crack was propagating northward, lengthening toward the land.
-Volcanic magma rose through the fissure to spill across the bottom and boil sea water into an acidic steam that rose through the surface.
+Magma rose through the fissure to spill across the bottom.
+It boiled the sea into an acidic steam that rose to produce the vog.

 The canyon the dinosaurs crossed was gradually deepening as it cut inland.
 This valley grew as an extension of the fissure on the bottom of the sea.
 As they climbed the trail up the far side, the dinosaurs left Africa and entered Antarctica.
-There was no snow; the landscape they found grew the same plants and sheltered the same animals – it looked just the same as the place they left behind.
+There was no ice — the landscape they found grew the same plants and sheltered the same animals – the trailscape was the same on both sides of the rift.

 Over time, the biggest rivers continued to cut their canyons deeper into the hills.
 Salt water invaded the bottomlands behind the shore.
 At the beach, river mouths had grown into fiords.
 Their opposite shorelines had receded too far across the choppy water to be seen from each other.
 Successive generations of ornithopods found that their trails bowed farther and farther inland before they reached fords that were not too deep and wide to cross.